Education

 400-Level, 500-Level, and 600-Level Courses

 Students who complete the Chemical Science and Engineering Undergraduate Major may continue to study the same discipline in more depth at the graduate major level.
-There are also closely related interdisciplinary graduate majors — Energy Science and Engineering, Human Centered Science and Biomedical Engineering, Nuclear Engineering, and Earth-Life Science — to which students may advance.
+There are also closely related interdisciplinary graduate majors — Energy Science and Informatics, Human Centered Science and Biomedical Engineering, Nuclear Engineering, and Earth-Life Science — to which students may advance.

 Page Top